Are you looking for IXL reviews to decide whether it will work for you?

 IXL Recommendations Page

 After the diagnostic test has been taken there are loads of recommendations for your child to do.
-They can scroll through and chose what lesson they do next, be it maths or language arts.
-Check IXL homeschool out here.
+They can scroll through and choose what lesson they do next, be it maths or language arts.

 Once they have chosen which skill they would like to work on the child selects the lesson.

-There are absolutely loads of certificates to be achieved as well and virtual stickers.
+There are absolutely loads of certificates to be achieved and virtual stickers.
 So if they are progressing well, or spending time on IXL they get rewarded.

-What’s also great is, I got an email telling me how hard Freddie had been working.
+What’s also great is, that I got an email telling me how hard my son had been working.
 Although he works on a desk behind mine, and he was so proud he told me as soon as he got it.

 Parent Information with IXL